Features

 The yFiles library and accompanying demos provide visualizations for many different use cases out of the box, such as:

-Each of those implementations provides its own set of attributes for complete control over its looks.
+Each implementation has its own set of attributes, allowing complete control over its appearance.

 Rich Built-in Edge Visualizations